karthick1216/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# Ex no : 03 Correlation and regression for data analysis
+# date : 19/10/24
 # Aim :

 To analyse given data using coeffificient of correlation and regression line